cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 The constraint does not require that ``X`` and ``Y`` be symmetric.
 Both sides of a postive semidefinite cone constraint must be square matrices and affine.

-The following code shows how to to constrain square matrix expressions to be positive or negative semidefinite (but not necessarily symmetric).
+The following code shows how to to constrain matrix expressions to be positive or negative semidefinite (but not necessarily symmetric).

 .. code:: python